-contracts [SolWd].
+However, reentrancy is also often occurring during normal contract execution.
+For example, it is part of common and officially supported programming patterns for Ethereum smart contracts [SolWd].
 The common withdrawal code pattern [SolWd] is shown in Figure 3.5 Here contract A withdraws 100 wei from contract B. In Figure 3.5, contract A calls the public withdraw function of contract B. During this call B then invokes the built-in call method on the sender (msg.sender in Solidity).
 This then transfers the specified amount to A (i.e., msg.sender is representing the calling contract A).
 In Ethereum, Ether is transferred by means of a call, e.g., contract B must call back (re-enter) into contract A's fallback or receive function to send the funds.

 There are several ways to call other smart contracts in Solidity.
 First, there are the low-level call mechanisms, like send, call, and transfer, which are part of the address type in Solidity.
-Generally, the send and transfer functions are considered reentrancy safe, as they only provide a limited amount of gas to the called contract, effectively preventing the callee contract from performing further calls.
+Generally, the send and transfer functions are considered reentrancy safe, as they only provide a limited amount of gas to the called contract, effectively transfers amount Ether from B to A preventing the callee contract from performing further calls.
 However, when an address is cast to a smart contract (or its interface), then the smart contract is usually called via the regular call mechanism that is not reentrancy safe.
 The exception is when a method is called that is annotated as pure or view in Solidity.
 These types of methods are called using the STATICCALL instruction, which prevents state updates and further external calls.
 As such, these calls can be considered reentrancy safe.

 '''

 contract A {

 1

+Вb;

 2

-B b;

 function f() public {

 3

 b.withdraw(100);

+4

+}

 5

 fallback() external payable { }

 6

+// ..

+7

 }

 8

 9

 contract B {

 10

 function withdraw(uint amount) public {

-11
+^{11}

 msg.sender.call{value: amount}("");

 12

+}

 13

 }

 14

 '''